Content

 Error Reduction

-At some point code may be written in order to reduce errors that may arise at a late point in time.
-In a computer program a error can arise at any point in anytime and for any random reason.
-In order to reduce the effects of such an occurrence some parts of a program might be written in order to reduce the effect of such an error.
+At some point code may be written in order to reduce errors that may arise at a later point in time.
+In a computer program an error can arise at any point, in any time and for any random reason.
+In order to reduce the effects of such an occurrence some parts of a program might be written in order to reduce or eliminate such errors or reduce its effects on the rest of the system.

 Read Ability

-The code is written so that it is easy to read by anybody that may happen to decide to read it at some point in the future.
-Sometimes also referred to as clean code but clean code is also relative to the experience of the reader.
+The code is written so that it is easy to read by anybody that may happen to decide to read/maintain it at some point in the future.
+Sometimes also referred to as clean code.
+However, clean code is also relative to the experience of the reader and clean code is analogous with code that is well written.

 Efficiency